Last Updated on: 26th September 2024, 12:26 pm

 Interestingly, however, there’s been a lot of talk about revitalizing the country’s passenger rail system, including a high-speed rail network with help from China.

-But at the time of writing, the Tren Maya on the opposite side of the country is the only project that seems to be nearing completion.
+But presently, the Tren Maya on the opposite side of the country is the only project that’s been completed.

 The Hot Springs